Affiliate links on Android Authority may earn us a commission. Learn more.

-Depending on what you’re looking for in a connected watch, the Watch GT will either feel gimped compared to a fully-featured smartwatch like the Samsung Gear S3 Frontier, or be the perfect compromise between features and battery life.
-This Huawei Watch GT review will explain what to expect – and what not to – from what could perhaps be best described as a fitness tracker in smartwatch clothing.
+Depending on what you’re looking for in a connected watch, the Watch GT will either feel gimped compared to a fully-featured smartwatch like the Samsung Galaxy Watch, or be the perfect compromise between features and battery life.
+This HUAWEI Watch GT review will explain what to expect – and what not to – from what could perhaps be best described as a fitness tracker in smartwatch clothing.

-It’s roughly the same size as the Samsung Gear S3 Frontier, just a little bit thinner at 10.6mm (vs 12.9mm) and noticeably lighter at 46 grams (vs 63 grams).
-Like the Gear S3 Frontier, the Watch GT has a 46mm watch face.
+It’s roughly the same size as the Samsung Galaxy Watch, just a little bit thinner at 10.6mm (vs 12.9mm) and noticeably lighter at 46 grams (vs 63 grams).
+Like the Galaxy Watch, the Watch GT has a 46mm watch face.

 The 22mm watch strap will either be a black silicone band if you get the black stainless steel Watch GT Sport ($199.99) or a brown leather strap (that is actually just a silicone strap with leather on the outside) if you get the silver stainless steel Watch GT Classic version ($229.99).
 As far as silicone straps go, the Watch GT has a good one: it’s resilient, comfortable and doesn’t collect inordinate amounts of fluff.
 There’s also a gray silicone strap and a fluorescent green version, but I have not seen those in the flesh.

 The 1.39-inch AMOLED display is easily one of the best screens on a smartwatch.